Cubeur-manchot/AlgBot/README.md

 Cubeur-manchot (Discord : Cubeur-manchot#7706)

-## Original conceptor / Concepteur original
-Tao Yu

 ## For other languages
-PS : it's quite easy for me to add other languages to AlgBot, as the bot is coded properly.
+PS : it's quite easy for me to add other languages to AlgBot, as the bot has been developed accordingly.
-If you need I to add another language, please let me know (PM me on GitHub or Discord, as you prefer), and I'll see if I can do something for you :)
+If you wish I add another language, please let me know (PM me on GitHub or Discord, as you prefer), and I'll see if I can do something for you :)